-Studies show that some of the effects of social isolation rival those of smoking, obesity, and high blood pressure.
+Studies show that some effects of social isolation rival smoking, obesity, and high blood pressure.
 In addition, it can have several negative consequences, such as:

 Senior social isolation means added strain and responsibilities for many family caregivers.
-According to a 2015 study from the National Alliance for Caregiving and AARP Public Policy Institute, 56% of caregivers said their role impacted their careers.
+According to a 2015 National Alliance for Caregiving and AARP Public Policy Institute study, 56% of caregivers said their role impacted their careers.
 Meanwhile, 22% caring for an isolated loved one noted worsened health.
 These factors can reduce family caregivers’ income, leading to financial insecurity and creating additional pressures that further interfere with personal responsibilities and their capacity to care for their loved ones.

 Treatment for adverse health outcomes stemming from chronic loneliness in seniors is costly and increases overall health expenses.
-Or, in some cases, lonely seniors make frequent doctor’s visits – not to seek treatment for a condition but social interaction.
-This issue places more stress on already strained healthcare systems by diverting critical resources from other patients’ needs.
+Or, in some cases, lonely seniors make frequent doctor’s visits — not to seek treatment for a condition but to have social interaction.
+This issue stresses already strained healthcare systems more by diverting critical resources from other patients’ needs.

-According to a 2017 study by the AARP Public Policy Institue, Medicare “spent an estimated $134 more monthly ($1,608 annually) for each socially isolated older adult” compared to their socially-connected counterparts.
-In addition, isolated Medicare recipients were 29% more likely to spend more for skilled nursing facility (SNF) care.
+According to a 2017 AARP Public Policy Institute study, Medicare “spent an estimated $134 more monthly ($1,608 annually) for each socially isolated older adult” compared to their socially-connected counterparts.
+In addition, isolated Medicare recipients were 29% more likely to spend more on skilled nursing facility (SNF) care.
 According to the study, Medicare spent an average of $75 more each month on SNF care and $81 extra for inpatient services.